-if the integral is finite for some ($\!\!\iff\!$ every) $z \in \DD$.
-When $\mu$ is non-negative, $-G_{\DD}\mu$ is is a subharmonic function.
+is called the \emph{potential} of $\mu$ if the integral is finite at some ($\!\!\iff\!$ almost every) $z \in \DD$.
+Then $-G_{\DD}\mu$ is is a subharmonic function.
 If $u$ is subharmonic and, in addition, posseses some harmonic majorant on $\DD$, then it possesses its smallest harmonic majorant $h$.
 In this case, the \emph{Riesz decomposition} of $u$ has the form

 See e.g. {\sc Ransford}~\cite[Thm.
 4.5.4]{Ran}.
 In absence of a harmonic majorant, for the general Riesz decomposition theorem see \cite[Thm.
 3.7.9]{Ran} or \cite[Thm.
 6.18]{He}.

 We now consider the hyperbolic plane $\HH$.
 Basic hyperbolic potential theory appears rather to be ``common knowledge'' than being accessible in a comprehensive treatise, with the exception of {\sc Stoll}~\cite{Sto}.
 See also the introductory chapter of {\sc Helgason}~\cite{Hel}.
 We use the Poincar\'e disk model; see e.g. {\sc Beardon}~\cite[Chapter 7]{Be}. $\HH$ coincides with $\DD$ as a set and topologically, but the hyperbolic length element and metric are